brettrowberry/OpenFSharp2019-UnitConversionService/README.md

     <Compile Include="HttpTriggerFSharp.fs" />
   </ItemGroup>
   ```
+4. Run it to make sure it works
-  4. `POST`s aren't very fun to test.
+5. `POST`s aren't very fun to test.
 Let's change the function to a `GET` that uses query parameters like in Module 1.
       - Paste over the code with

 ``` F#